coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 .. flag:: Parsing Explicit

-   Turning this flag on (it is off by default) deactivates the use of implicit arguments.
+   Turning this :term:`flag` on (it is off by default) deactivates the use of implicit arguments.

    In this case, all arguments of :term:`constants <constant>`, inductive types, constructors, etc, including the arguments declared as implicit, have